 We lost another baby at 16 weeks, then I got pregnant again with our third (and last) beautiful baby girl.
 My husband got a job at a bigger fire department with better pay, so we picked up and moved to Texas.
 We absolutely love it here, and the kids are thriving.
 I am a mother to three (and only three) because I’m not getting any younger and didn’t want to risk another loss.
 But also because this mothering thing is NOT what I expected.
 Do I love it?
 YOU BETCHA!
 Is it wayyyyyyyy harder than I thought?
 HECK TO THE YES!!
 Half the time I feel like a total failure.
 But those sweet comments of “Mommy, I love you” make every moment worth it.

 What I truly want is to help those of you who follow me to be able to laugh with me, cry with me, celebrate successes, and see the joy in life.
 Life is an incredible and amazing journey, but we have to focus on what is good in life and that can sometimes be hard.
-Especially when we are all a bit of a Hot Mess.
+Especially if we feel like we are the only ones going through whatever it is we are going through.
 You are not alone, Mama.
 We are in this journey together.

 Thanks so much for stopping by, and I look forward to getting to know you better.
 Feel free to reach out to me so we can connect! firstname.lastname@example.org